Exclusion in the Workplace: The Silent Culture Killer No One Talks About (But Everyone Feels)

 What Is Workplace Exclusion And Why Is It So Dangerous?

 Workplace exclusion happens when someone is left out, intentionally or not.
-Unlike clear-cut bullying or harassment, it often shows up quietly: input is ignored, people are left out of conversations or team events, important information isn’t shared, or cliques form.
+Unlike obvious bullying or harassment, it often shows up quietly: ideas ignored, invitations skipped, critical information withheld, or cliques formed.

 To the outside eye, these actions might seem harmless or unintentional.
 But for the person excluded and their team, the impact can be devastating.

-Psychologically, social exclusion in the workplace activates the same parts of the brain associated with physical pain.
-It breeds feelings of isolation, lowers self-esteem, and can trigger mental health issues like stress, anxiety, or depression.
+Psychologically, social exclusion in the workplace triggers the same brain regions as physical pain.
+It breeds feelings of isolation, lowers self-esteem, and can lead to mental health issues like stress, anxiety, or depression.

 What Does Exclusion Look Like?